pjbaur/internet-connectivity-tracker/README.md

 # **Contributing**

-Although this is a personal project, See `/docs/MASTER_ROLE_SELECTOR.md` for workflow roles.
+Although this is a personal project, see `/docs/MASTER_ROLE_SELECTOR.md` for workflow roles.
 Standard GitFlow-based branching is used for clarity.

 ---